 Fans of The Crown with a keen eye for detail will have noticed that when King Charles, then known as Prince of Wales, has a brush with death following an avalanche on a ski resort, his handlers use the term 'Operation Menai Bridge' to signal his presumed death.

-Menai Bridge is located in Wales, so it makes sense that the Prince of Wales has such a name!
+Menai Bridge is located in Wales, so it makes sense his Majesty has such a name!

 As you'll see from this list, bridges are typically used as code words when it comes to the Royal Family.

-Her Majesty certainly has the most security out of anyone in the Royal Family.
-This means that she does in fact have several different code names.
+Her Majesty certainly had the most security out of anyone in the Royal Family.
+This meant that she did in fact have several different code names.

-When out and about, the Queen is referred to as 'Sharon' or simply just 'S' when her handlers are communicating with each other.
+When out and about, the Queen was referred to as 'Sharon' or simply just 'S' when her handlers are communicating with each other.

-Should the Queen ever pass away, the code used to indicate her death will be 'Operation London Bridge'.
+When the Queen passed away in 2022, the code used to indicate her death was 'Operation London Bridge'.

-The Queen's private secretary will be the one responsible for informing people of importance and kicking planned protocol into action, by declaring "London Bridge is down."
+The Queen's private secretary was the one responsible for informing people of the importance and kicking the planned protocol into action, by declaring "London Bridge is down."

 William and Kate

-It remains unclear what William and Kate's codenames are in the case of death, but prior to the Queen's passing and the change in royal titles. when they were out and about, they're simply known as 'Daphne Clark' and 'Danny Collins'.
+It remains unclear what William and Kate's codenames are in the case of death, but prior to the Queen's passing and the change in royal titles. when they were out and about, they were simply known as 'Daphne Clark' and 'Danny Collins'.

-It won't take a genius to figure out the 'DC' initials of course indicating that it is the Duke and Duchess of Cambridge being referred to.
+It won't take a genius to figure out the 'DC' initials of course indicating that this referred to the Duke and Duchess of Cambridge.